Out of stock

 With contributions by

 N.S.
-Blagovolin A.M.
+Blagovolin, A.M.
 Gilevic, Lise Hannestad, Helene Blinkenberg Hastrup, Z.V.
 Januševic, V.I.
 Kac, A.K.
 Kasparov, S.V.
 Kašaev, G.M.
 Kovnurko, S.Ju.
 Monachov, E.Ja.
 Rogov, Alexander N. Sceglov, N.B.
-Selivanova og Vladimir F. Stolba
+Selivanova and Vladimir F. Stolba

 More about the book

 This is the first volume of the complete publication of Panskoye I, a rural settlement in Northwestern Crimea dating from the period c.
 400-270 BC.
 The settlement was founded by Olbia, the most important Greek city on the northern shores of the Black Sea.
 Half a century later the fortress was destroyed and the settlement taken over by another Greek city, Chersonesos Taurica.
 From then on and until its final destruction it formed part of the chora (territory) of this city.

 The first volume of Panskoye I reports the results of research into a monumental building (U6), which was erected after the takeover by the city of Chersonesos, and details the very varied and rich finds such as sculpture, pottery, lamps, terracottas, coins, metals, stone and glass objects, and graffiti, excavated here.
 The architecture and layout of the building is studied in detail, and the results of a number of scientific studies, such as geological, palaeo-botanical and petrographic analyses are also included.
 The Introduction presents the large-scale survey of Northwestern Crimea which began in 1959, of which the excavations of Panskoye I (1964-94) form a central part.